working-group-two/docs.wgtwo.com/docs/voicemail/how-to/index.md

 ## Prerequisites

-### Token/Credentials
+### Token/credentials
-* You will need [Credentials from Console](https://console.wgtwo.com/api-keys-redirect) to list voicemails for users on your platform.
+* You will need [credentials from Console](https://console.wgtwo.com/api-keys-redirect) to list voicemails for users on your platform.
 * Or you will have to get a personal token for just your subscription, if your operator provides this.

 ### Msisdn on platform to target